 Acceleration Techniques and Speed Development

-There are certain numbers that will be remembered for a lifetime.
+Specific numbers will be remembered for a lifetime.
 Most sports enthusiasts, most will never forget their best 100-meter sprint time, and in the USA, no one forgets their personal best 40-yard sprint.
 Why do athletes remember their personal best speed time all their lives?
 It is probably because speed is highly correlated with performance in most sports and speed has been shown in 2004 to predict athletic performance in US college football.
-For years, there were opinions about which tests were most valuable because no one really knew, which, if any of the tests would actually predict success for college athletes.
+For years, there were opinions about which tests were most valuable because no one knew, which, if any of the tests would predict success for college athletes.
 A new study now provides the answers.

 The researchers summarised their findings

-The purpose of this investigation was to examine the relationship among 6 physical characteristics and 3 functional measures in college (US) football players.
+The purpose of this investigation was to examine the relationship between 6 physical characteristics and three functional measures in college (US) football players.
 Data was gathered on 46 NCAA Division I college football players.
-The 3 response variables were 36.6m sprint (40 yards), 18.3m shuttle run, and vertical jump.
-The 6 regression variables were height, weight, percentage of body fat, hamstring length, bench press, and hang clean.
+The three response variables were a 36.6m sprint (40 yards), 18.3m shuttle run, and vertical jump.
+The six regression variables were height, weight, the percentage of body fat, hamstring length, bench press, and hang clean.
 A stepwise multiple regression analysis was performed to screen for variables that predict physical performance.
-Regression analysis revealed clear prediction models for the 36.6m (40 yards) sprint and 18.3m shuttle run.
+Regression analysis revealed explicit prediction models for the 36.6m (40 yards) sprint, and 18.3m shuttle run.
 (Davis 2004)

-During recent years in the US, a system of selecting athletes for college and professional sports teams has evolved into several major physical tests involving speed, agility and strength given to athletes on the same day.
+In recent years in the US, a system of selecting athletes for college and professional sports teams has evolved into several major physical tests involving speed, agility, and strength given to athletes on the same day.
 These tests are called the "combines" in the USA.
-Having a good day at the combines can produce on the spot scholarships from large universities, and it can mean literally millions of dollars in sign-on bonuses and salaries for athletes entering the professional ranks.
+Having a good day at the combines can produce on-the-spot scholarships from large universities, and it can mean millions of dollars in sign-on bonuses and salaries for athletes entering the professional ranks.
 With the results of this new study, future "combines" may focus on two acceleration tests.
-In the USA, the 40 yard sprint is king for many sports, except baseball, which uses the 60 yard distance required to run bases.
+In the USA, the 40-yard sprint is king for many sports, except baseball, which uses the 60-yard distance required to run bases.

 Big Ticket Items in Teaching Acceleration Techniques

-There are several acceleration techniques that can be taught in a few training sessions that will increase the speed of many athletes.
+Several acceleration techniques can be taught in a few training sessions that will increase the speed of many athletes.
 Techniques like Ankle Dorsiflexion, Pocket Chin Arm Swings, Acceleration Position, and the grand prize of speed training is the Valsalva Acceleration Technique.

 Most untrained athletes run with their toes pointed downward.
-While they may have fast leg turnover, but just like throwing a ball without using the wrist, the power is missing unless the foot is dorsiflexed (pointing up) and ready to fire off the ground.
-Dorsiflexion of the ankle simply means to raise the toes and, in essence, cock the foot before striking the ground.
-This action engages the ankle and the foot for additional power generation and this can mean additional stride length for the athlete.
+While they may have fast leg turnover, just like throwing a ball without using the wrist, the power is missing unless the foot is dorsiflexed (pointing up) and ready to fire off the ground.
+Dorsiflexion of the ankle means to raise the toes and, in essence, cock the foot before striking the ground.
+This action engages the ankle and the foot for additional power generation, and this can mean extra stride length for the athlete.
 The Claw Drill and many of the skipping drills teach athletes to dorsiflex their feet.

 Pocket-Chin Arm Swings

-This is the "pocket / chin level" position.
-Performing this drill in slow motion initially is a good idea until the coach sees that the athletes are getting the feeling of the arm positions.
+This is the "pocket/chin level" position.
+Performing this drill in slow motion is a good idea until the coach sees that the athletes are getting the feeling of the arm positions.
 Move to half speed, then to full speed for three sets of 5 to 10 seconds.
 If performed correctly, it is easy to see why this drill is called butt bumpers.
 In 1970 I was taught to run with arm swings pointed in a straight line forward.
 Now we know that this instruction slightly restricts the hips during running and thus, makes the athlete run slower.
-The arm swings should be pointed slightly toward the centre of the body in order to maximize the hips, which can increase stride length.
-Too much side-to-side will over rotate the hips and cause problems.
-If an athlete points the arms past centre of the body, this can make the feet push off the surface in a duck-footed style rather than push the athlete straight toward the target.
+The arm swings should be pointed slightly toward the centre of the body to maximize the hips, which can increase stride length.
+Too much side-to-side will over-rotate the hips and cause problems.
+If an athlete points the arms past the centre of the body, this can make the feet push off the surface in a duck-footed style rather than push the athlete straight toward the target.
 When you see a problem with the feet, look to the arms first for correction as there may be an easy fix here.
-Challenge them to perform Pocket/ Chin drills with "locked 90 degree arms" at home looking in the mirror, sideways and front ways.
+Challenge them to perform Pocket/ Chin drills with "locked 90-degree arms" at home looking in the mirror, sideways, and front ways.

 Due to the work of Brian Mackenzie coaches are hearing about the importance of proprioception training for sports.
 This term becomes very important in teaching the acceleration position.
-The number one mistake made by athletes trying to run faster, is to stand up too soon in fly phase running without going through the "drive phase," which is marked by an aggressive forward lean (at the ankles).
-The description of an airplane taking off, low at first, but slowing raising upward with effort made to not jump up to quickly and bump the passengers heads, seems to be an understandable analogy for most athletes.
-When performing the standard calf stretch, with one leg back and one forward, while leaning on a fence is a good way to reinforce the acceleration position -- straight back, bent at the ankles.
+The number one mistake made by athletes trying to run faster is to stand up too soon in the fly phase running without going through the "drive phase," which is marked by an aggressive forward lean (at the ankles).
+The description of an airplane taking off, low at first, but slowly rising upward with an effort made not to jump up to quickly and bump the passenger's heads, seems to be an understandable analogy for most athletes.
+When performing the standard calf stretch, with one leg back and one forward, leaning on a fence is a good way to reinforce the acceleration position -- straight back, bent at the ankles.

 Valsalva Acceleration Technique

-If you look up Valsalva manoeuvre on the internet, you will find that this describes briefly holding the breath.
-When applied properly for a brief burst of 2.5 seconds, this technique can be the greatest single producer of an instantaneous explosion in force, speed and strength known in science.
-Like many techniques, this one is so powerful that it can cause harm but it also delivers championship plays.
+If you look up Valsalva manoeuvre on the internet, you will find that this describes briefly holding your breath.
+When appropriately applied for a brief burst of 2.5 seconds, this technique can be the greatest single producer of an instantaneous explosion in force, speed, and strength known in science.
+Like many techniques, this one is so powerful that it can cause harm, but it also delivers championship plays.

-We all use the body's natural ability of increasing strength by unconsciously performing the Valsalva manoeuvre.
-My favourite analogy to explain this to athletes is to describe a situation where the athlete's mom hands the athlete a jar with a tight lid.
-Mom needs some extra strength to open the jar so she calls on the athlete for help.
-On first attempt, the lid is too tight for the athlete.
-On second attempt, the athlete increases the intensity and pushes hard with maximal effort.
+We all use the body's natural ability to increase strength by unconsciously performing the Valsalva manoeuvre.
+My favourite analogy to explain this to athletes is to describe a situation where the athlete's mum hands the athlete a jar with a tight lid.
+Mum needs some extra strength to open the jar, so she calls on the athlete for help.
+On the first attempt, the lid is too tight for the athlete.
+On the second attempt, the athlete increases the intensity and pushes hard with maximal effort.

-If you will think about what the body does naturally in this situation, you will understand this valuable technique.
-The athlete tightens the abs, and holds the breath for 2 or 3 seconds as max effort is applied.
+If you think about what the body does naturally in this situation, you will understand this valuable technique.
+The athlete tightens the abs and holds the breath for 2 or 3 seconds at max effort is applied.
 This is the Valsalva manoeuvre.
-The body increases blood pressure by additional 100 points very quickly with this natural action.
-Clearly, this is dangerous to older adults with potential for stokes and it can be dangerous to some young athletes.
-But this technique will assist an athlete to open the jar, lift more weight maximally, and to beat a faster athlete to the ball, goal or finish line.
+The body increases blood pressure by an additional 100 points very quickly with this natural action.
+This is dangerous to older adults with the potential for stokes, and it can be hazardous to some young athletes.
+But this technique will assist an athlete to open the jar, lift more weight maximally, and beat a faster athlete to the ball, goal, or finish line.

-An athlete can not perform a maximum lift while inhaling.
+An athlete cannot perform a maximum lift while inhaling.
 Nor can an athlete quickly accelerate with maximum force while inhaling.
-The body is designed for the Valsalva manoeuvre and needs to be trained how and when to deploy the technique.
+The body is designed for the Valsalva manoeuvre and needs to be trained on how and when to deploy the technique.

 Valsalva Acceleration Strategy

-The 400 meter sprinter may want to deploy this technique during the four handoff zones during the single lap around the track.
-The baseball player may want to deploy this acceleration skill twice during the seven second trip to first base.
+The 400-meter sprinter may want to deploy this technique during the four handoff zones during the single lap around the track.
+The baseball player may wish to deploy this acceleration skill twice during the seven-second trip to first base.